 Is your dog or cat suffering from recurrent ear infections, skin infections, rashes, itching, foot licking, or diarrhea?
 If so, your pet may be suffering from an allergy.
-Allergies are common in Florida, with our year around warmth, humidity and multiple blooming seasons.
+Allergies are common in Florida, with our year-round warmth, humidity, and multiple blooming seasons.

-If your pet suffers from any of the symptoms above, allergies could be the cause.
+If your pet suffers from any of the above symptoms, allergies could be the cause.

 Allergy Treatment falls into three basic categories:

 In many cases, pets who have mild or occasional allergy symptoms are best treated by establishing a routine of medications to simply relieve the symptoms.
 These pets are medicated only when the allergic symptoms are occurring.
-This is especially effective for allergies than respond well to antihistamines, fatty acid supplements and medicated shampoos.
-In these cases, treating the allergic symptoms is simpler, less expensive and often more effective than pursuing a detailed diagnosis and more specific treatment.
+This is especially effective for allergies that respond well to antihistamines, fatty acid supplements, and medicated shampoos.
+In these cases, treating the allergic symptoms is simpler, less expensive, and often more effective than pursuing a detailed diagnosis and more specific treatment.

-Allergies fall into four types, each of which requires a different approach to diagnosis and treatment:
+Allergies fall into four types, all of which require a different approach to diagnosis and treatment: